notifhy/frontend/usage/setup.md

 Use **/register** followed by your username or UUID to link your Minecraft account to your Discord account.
 This is required in order to begin using **/modules**.

 !!!warning
-Using **/discord** on Hypixel may be required to link or relink your Discord account to your Minecraft account !!!
+Using **/discord** on Hypixel may be required to link or relink your Discord account to your Minecraft account.
+!!!

 ## Modules